Running the Game

 Area Integration: Connect investigation rewards to your scene's mechanical elements:

-• Discoveries could reveal methods for overcoming opposition or environmental challenges
+• A closer look can reveal methods for overcoming opposition or environmental challenges.

-• Secrets might provide direct advantages against specific obstacles or reveal how scene clocks can be influenced
+• Secrets might grant direct advantages against specific obstacles or reveal how scene clocks can be influenced.

 Step 7: Bring It to Life

 With all mechanical elements in place, focus on the atmospheric details that transform functional zones into memorable, immersive locations.
-This step shifts from mechanics to mood, creating sensory foundations that help players visualize and engage with your scene.
+This step shifts from mechanics to mood, producing the read-aloud the players hear the moment they enter a zone.

-1. Visual elements: Establish the basic setting with 1-2 specific, evocative details that go beyond generic descriptions.
+1. Visual elements: One or two specific, evocative details that go beyond the generic.

-2. Sensory layers: Add non-visual senses (sound, smell, touch, temperature) that make the space feel real and lived-in.
+2. Sensory layers: A non-visual sense — sound, smell, touch, temperature — that makes the space feel lived-in.

 Connect your descriptions to your mechanical elements.
 Let atmospheric details hint at opposition positioning, environmental hazards, and investigation opportunities without stating them outright.